Sacred Heart Church North Gosforth

 The sessions are adapted from the ‘I Belong’ book and the Diocesan Sacramental Programme.
 The book is provided at the start of the programme and parents are asked to pay for it.
 The book is filled in during the sessions and as part of the ‘homework’ which is given after each session.
 Parents can help the children with this to reinforce the work done with the catechists.
 As well as working through the book, the children watch videos, join in discussions, act out stories from the Bible, have tastes of different types of bread and juice and write and share group prayers.
 We aim to make the sessions fun times for everyone.

-At the beginning of the programme we ask parents for information about any special needs they wish to share about their children, including any food allergies.
-We try hard to meet the needs of, and to include children with learning difficulties.
+At the beginning of the programme we ask parents for information about any specific needs they wish to share about their children, including any food allergies.
+We try hard to meet the needs of, and to include children with learning or other difficulties.

 We recognise that some of the children have sports and other clubs on Saturday mornings, but hope that the First Communion programme will be given priority.